osohq/oso/docs/understand/policies/auth-models/rbac.rst

 application model, we're now able to write rich policy over the model's fields and methods... and we aren't finished yet!

-We're still mapping users to roles in Polar despite having access to the existing mappings through the :py:meth:`User.role` method.
+We're still mapping users to roles in the policy despite having access to the existing mappings through the :py:meth:`User.role` method.
 Let's amend that:

 .. literalinclude:: /examples/rbac/06-external.polar